paulfioravanti/steno-dictionaries/src/japanese_romaji/README.md

 - [Kotoeri][]
 - [Microsoft Japanese IME][]

-It was not built for speed like other Japanese steno theories, but just as a convenience for those who know Plover, have a steno keyboard, and want to input Japanese.
+It is not necessarily built for speed like other Japanese steno theories, but just as a convenience for those who know Plover, have a steno keyboard, and want to input Japanese.
+I hope that it can be at least a bit faster than using QWERTY with an IME.

 In my [dictionary stack][], the Japanese Romaji dictionary, as well as [other companion dictionaries][] I created for it, are disabled by default.
 I use a [Google IME-specific dictionary][] to toggle them on and off.

 ## Chords

+The _romaji_ chords are intended to feel natural to those with a working knowledge of Plover and Japanese.
+I currently only have myself as a basis for this "natural" feeling, so I am happy to receive any feedback.

 ### Vowels